-Dry Mouth Overview
+The Facts About Dry Mouth

-This annoying condition is caused by a lack of saliva in your mouth.
-According to the Memorial Sloan Kettering Cancer Center, your mouth is full of hundreds of minor salivary glands and three sets of major salivary glands that provide saliva to your mouth.
+Your mouth is full of hundreds of minor salivary glands and three sets of major salivary glands that provide saliva to your mouth.
 Dry mouth (also known as xerostomia) occurs when your salivary glands underproduce.

 You may notice that you have trouble speaking, swallowing, or chewing when your mouth is dried out, so it's a great idea to stop it in its tracks.

-Symptoms of dry mouth may include:
+Risk factors for dry mouth include: